 About Wildcat Falls

-The reason why it was so easily overlooked was because it was largely concealed by vegetation and there didn’t appear to be any infrastructure recognizing it.
 Indeed, this had the feeling more like it was one for the waterfall collectors like us.
-So with its understatedness, we were also able to enjoy the waterfall by ourselves (aside from the mosquitoes).
+So with its lack of notoriety, we were able to enjoy the waterfall by ourselves (aside from the mosquitoes).

 You basically use the car park for Cascade Falls to access this waterfall.
 As you drive Route 140 between the Arch Rock Entrance and the Route 140/120 junction, look for signpost M1 about 1.7 miles west of the Route 140/120 junction.